modflowpy/pymake/README.md

-  --keep                Keep existing executable. (default is False) --zip ZIP             Zip built executable. (default is None) --inplace             Source files in srcdir are used directly. (default is False) --networkx            Use networkx package to build Directed Acyclic Graph use to determine the order source files are compiled in. (default is False)
+  --keep                Keep existing executable. (default is False) --zip ZIP             Zip built executable. (default is None) --inplace             Source files in srcdir are used directly. (default is False) --networkx            Use networkx package to build Directed Acyclic Graph use to determine the
-  --meson, --no-meson   Use meson to build executable.
-Use --no-meson to build with the pymake build engine. (default is True)
-  --mesondir            meson directory. (default is '.')
+                        order source files are compiled in. (default is False) --meson, --no-meson   Use meson to build executable.
+Use --no-meson to build with the pymake build engine. (default is True) (default: True) --mesondir MESONDIR   meson directory. (default is '.')

 Note that the source directory should not contain any bad or duplicate source files as all source files in the source directory, the common source file directory (srcdir2), and the extra files (extrafiles) will be built and linked.
 Files can be excluded by using the excludefiles command line switch.

 Examples:

 Compile MODFLOW 6 from the root directory containing the source files in subdirectories in the src/ subdirectory:

 $ mfpymake src/ mf6 --subdirs

 Compile MODFLOW 6 in the bin subdirectory using the Intel Fortran compiler from the root directory containing the source files in subdirectories in the the src/ subdirectory:

 $ mfpymake src/ mf6 --subdirs -fc ifort --appdir bin